What is Quinoa? What does it look like? What does quinoa taste like? How do you cook it? I’ll answer all of your Quinoa related questions here!

 Apart from being a heavy filler, Quinoa makes soup heartier without taking over or soaking up all the broth.
 There are some dry grains, for example, farro and barley, that are so needy that they require all of your attention when you are eating soup.

 But Quinoa grain is quite obvious and it blends well with almost every dish, from the tortilla, zucchini, and other jokes.
-Try adding the grain to your favorite soup and you will not forget the whole eating experience.
+Try adding the grain to your favourite soup and you will not forget the whole eating experience.

 Let it soak overnight and sprout.
 Does this sound weird?
 It should not.
 As weird as it may sound, a lot of cooks swear by sprouting their grain.